wwh0411/FedGUI/README.md

 # 🌐 **FedGUI: Benchmarking Federated GUI Agents across Heterogeneous Platforms, Devices, Sources, and Operating Systems**

+🎉 FedGUI has been accepted to the Findings of the 64th Annual Meeting of the Association for Computational Linguistics (ACL 2026).

 **FedGUI** is the first comprehensive benchmark designed for developing and evaluating federated GUI agents across diverse platforms, including **Mobile, Desktop, and Web**.
 It addresses the privacy and scalability challenges of traditional centralized training by leveraging Federated Learning (FL) to train generalized agents on heterogeneous, decentralized data.

 <p align="center">